Climdyn/qgs/documentation/notes/joss_paper/paper.md

 `qgs` aims to popularize these systems by providing a fast and easy-to-use Python framework for researchers and teachers to integrate this kind of model.
 For an efficient handling of the model by users, its documentation is conceived such that its equations and parameters are explained and linked to the code.
-In the future, its development will be done in a modular fashion which enable the connection of the atmosphere to various other subsystems and its usage with built-in and external toolboxes.
+In the future, its development will be done in a modular fashion which enables the connection of the atmosphere to various other subsystems and the use of built-in and external toolboxes.

 The choice to use Python was specifically made to facilitate its use in Jupyter [@jupyter] Notebooks and the multiple recent machine learning libraries that are available in this language.